 On June 28, 1969, whether due to the fact police stopped getting kickbacks or for some political purpose (nobody appears to be sure), undercover police, uniformed cops, and detectives went to the Stonewall Inn to close the place down.
 But rather than being met by compliant purchasers who docilely furnished identity, submitted to searches, and walked out, things got out of manipulating.

-I’d like to suppose that now in 2019, we’re at some other tipping point — a tipping point in crook justice.
+I’d like to suppose that in 2019, we’re at another tipping point in crook justice.
 The zeitgeist, once all approximately hard-on-crime, now favors alternatives.
 We’re asking questions as opposed to accepting the fame quo.
 Why does our u?
-S. Have extra people in jail in step with capita than any kingdom within the international?
-Why do our laws unfairly goal human beings of shade and the bad?
+S. Have mormore people in jail in step per capita than any kingdom in the international?
+Why do our laws unfairly target human beings of shade and the bad?
 Why shouldn’t drug-ownership crimes be viewed as fitness problems in preference to evidence of criminality?
 Why are youth punished as adults if their mental functioning and decision-making abilties don’t completely increase until their 20s?